Why Businesses Must Prioritise Ransomware Protection

 At this point Colonial Pipeline had two choices, neither of which were good for the company.
 The first being to pay the ransom that the criminals were demanding.
 The second being to restore their systems from backups.

 At first, Colonial Pipeline tried to negotiate the ransom demand and succeeded in getting it down to 5,000,000 USD.
-Once the company payed their ransom, the cyber criminals gave them the tools to unlock and decrypt their systems.
+Once the company paid their ransom, the cyber criminals gave them the tools to unlock and decrypt their systems.
 Unfortunately, the process of decrypting their systems ran so slowly that it didn’t get Colonial Pipeline operations back to normal quickly enough.

 The company had to run a parallel recovery process where they commenced restoring their systems from backups as, fortunately for them, their backups were not hit by this ransomware.
 Others have not been so lucky in similar situations.
 As this is published, Colonial Pipeline are still trying to bring their systems back online via a combination of both methods.